 Donguri Yama Totoro Tokigawa

 Donguri Yama means Acorn Mountain.
 Acorns are of course a consistent feature in the anime My Neighbor Totoro (Tonari no Totoro).
 Donguri Yama in Tokigawa is more a hill than a mountain, but it is a nice walk.
 And there are several shrubs and trees that flower at different times of the year.
 For example, in May you can see cornflowers and poppies, as per the featured photo at the top of the post.
 However, spring is the most scenic when various Prunus (sakura, ume etc) trees bloom.
 The Totoro itself also looks better at that time of year.
 The first time we visited, it was in summer when he was a bit dried up and worse for wear!

 The Tokigawa Totoro was made by the the local school elementary school children in collaboration with the community.
 They dress it up at Christmas time in Santa wear!
-The second image above is from a little brochure I was given as a Hikijin written by the Hiki area “genki up” project.
+The third image above is from a little brochure I was given as a Hikijin, written by the Hiki area “genki up” project.
 The brochure which can be downloaded from the site, includes several Instaspots in the Hiki area of Saitama Prefecture.
 The Hiki area comprises the seven towns of the Hiki District (Ogawa, Ranzan, Tokigawa, Hatoyama, Kawajima, Yoshimi, Namegawa), plus Higashimatsuyama and Higashichichibu.

 There is a little walkway down by the Yasuragi House where you can take a photo of the Totoro from a distance.
 It looks better from a distance!
 There is also a look out platform above the Totoro where you can get a photo looking down on the Totoro, as per the photo on the right (bottom) above.

 isn’t on Google Maps is now on Google Maps.
 But it still doesn’t have an official website or (surprisingly) even a web page on Tokigawa Town website.
 But there is an Official web page for Yasuragi House.
 You can get a nice udon lunch here.
 Moreover, before the pandemic, you could also try your hand at making your own udon too.